-The Human Effect Matrix looks at human studies (excluding animal/petri-dish studies) to tell you what effect Punicic Acid has in your body, and how strong these effects are.
+The Human Effect Matrix looks at human studies (it excludes animal and in vitro studies) to tell you what effects punicic acid has on your body, and how strong these effects are.

 |Grade||Level of Evidence|

 |Robust research conducted with repeated double-blind clinical trials|

 |Multiple studies where at least two are double-blind and placebo controlled|

 ?
 The amount of high quality evidence.
 The more evidence, the more we can trust the results.

 ?
 The direction and size of the supplement's impact on each outcome.
 Some supplements can have an increasing effect, others have a decreasing effect, and others have no effect.